maztch/lirim-ipsim/readme.md

 A simple (and stupid) lorem ipsum generator ([sample](http://lirimipsim.maztch.es))

-It's just a sample using composer
+It's just a sample using composer and autoload

 ##Install